feedhenry-staff/fh-dev-proxy/README.md

 You can configure a few environment variables to setup this component for use and your needs.
 The variables and their uses are explained below.

 * PROXY_TARGET_FH - Required.
-The domain you wish to proxy requests to.
+The domain you want this proxy to proxy requests to.

-* PROXY_ADDRESSES_FH - The address(es) that can use this proxy without the need
+* PROXY_ADDRESSES_FH - A comma separated list of IP address(es) that can use
-to validate with FeedHenry credentials via the login portal.
+this proxy without the need to validate with FeedHenry credentials via the login portal.
 Be sure it's your _external_ IP address if you're behind a NAT.
+Example (don't include the quotes when setting this):
+"73.186.83.1, 73.186.33.108"

 * PROXY_SESSION_TIMEOUT_FH - The number of milliseconds of inactivity required for a logged in proxy session to be terminated.
 Defaults to 10 minutes.